 \subsubsection{Rectangles and Block Occurrences}

 With the hierarchy determined, rectangles and block occurrences are generated for each node in the graph.
-One block occurrence per block was created, given the generated hierarchy.
-However, for sets \textbf{L3-M} and \textbf{L4-M}, multiple occurrences of the same block were allowed.
-The number of rectangles to generate was randomly sampled for each block.
+One block occurrence per block type was created, given the generated hierarchy.
+However, for sets \textbf{L3-M} and \textbf{L4-M}, multiple occurrences of the same block type were allowed.
+The number of rectangles to generate was randomly sampled for each block type.
 This value was as low as 5 and as high as 40-80 objects (relevant number of components for integrated circuits).
-For instances with more levels (and, thus, implicitly more blocks), the upper bound on the number of rectangles was set to the smaller value.
-The average number of objects per block and the average total number of objects are shown in \cref{tab:instances}.
+For instances with more levels (and, thus, implicitly more block types), the upper bound on the number of rectangles was set to the smaller value.
+The average number of objects per block type and the average total number of objects are shown in \cref{tab:instances}.

 Each rectangle was generated with up to 5 variants (with the exception of \textbf{L1-NV}, where only a single variant was generated) by first sampling an area from the pre-defined interval and then sampling the aspect ratio of the variant.
-Generation starts at the top block, and the interval of possible areas is multiplied by a randomly sampled value from the ``area multiplier'' interval $(0.5;1)$ whenever the child block is recursively entered.
-This way, the size of the rectangles is reduced for lower-level blocks.
+Generation starts at the top block type, and the interval of possible areas is multiplied by a randomly sampled value from the ``area multiplier'' interval $(0.5;1)$ whenever the child block type is recursively entered.
+This way, the size of the rectangles is reduced for lower-level block types.

 For the two level instances, three sets $\textbf{L2-S},\textbf{L2-I},\textbf{L2-L}$ were generated.
-The only difference between these sets is the aforementioned "area multiplier" interval. $\textbf{L2-S}$ used interval $(0.1;0.3)$; this made rectangles sampled in the child block much smaller than those in the parent. $\textbf{L2-I}$ used $(0.3,0.7)$, and $\textbf{L2-L}$ used $(0.7,1.0)$.
-These instances were used to test whether and how the size of lower-level blocks (which depends on the size of their rectangles) affects the optimization.
+The only difference between these sets is the aforementioned "area multiplier" interval. $\textbf{L2-S}$ used interval $(0.1;0.3)$; this made rectangles sampled in the child block type much smaller than those in the parent. $\textbf{L2-I}$ used $(0.3,0.7)$, and $\textbf{L2-L}$ used $(0.7,1.0)$.
+These instances were used to test whether and how the size of lower-level block types (which depends on the size of their rectangles) affects the optimization.